-Welcome to Hicce Hart, the gastropub sibling to Hicce.
+Welcome to Hicce Hart, the gastropub sibling to (the sadly now closed) Hicce.

 Now, we know what you’re thinking.
 Hick?
 Hickey?
 Hi-chee?
 Well, for those wondering, apparently Hicce is actually pronounced “ee-chay”.
 It’s a Latin word that means ‘of the moment’, and let’s face it, restaurants with cool Latin names are very hicce right now.

-For those who don’t already know it, the original Hicce is in Coal Drops Yard, where it serves up a kind of Anglo-Japanese-Nordic menu cooked over a wood-fired grill.
+The original Hicce was in Coal Drops Yard, where it cooked up a kind of Anglo-Japanese-Nordic menu over a wood-fired grill.
 This sequel, however, is a gastropub through-and-through, and you’ll find it guarding the gates of Islington’s Chapel Market, in the building that used to be the Day & Night pub.
 The difference between that pub and this new one however isn’t exactly night and day, as they’ve wisely decided to keep its rather handsome glazed brick exterior, as well as much of its classic Georgian alehouse interior.

 Step inside, and you can either mingle at the downstairs bar and grab a drink, or head up to the more intimate upstairs dining room, with stained glass double doors, a wood-burning fireplace, and a small bar of its own.
 But bar or not, this part feels very much more like a restaurant.